 Petaluma Personal Injury Lawyer

 The city of Petaluma, CA, is an incredible place to call home.
-Located in Sonoma County and very close to wine country, it boasts many wine, beer, and other festivals throughout the year.
-It is home to Petaluma River Craft Beer Festival, the Wine Country Spoken Word Festival, the Petaluma Antique Faire, and the Art & Garden Festival, among many others.
+Located in Sonoma County and very close to wine country, it boasts many wines, beer, and other festivals throughout the year.
+It is home to the Petaluma River Craft Beer Festival, the Wine Country Spoken Word Festival, the Petaluma Antique Faire, and the Art & Garden Festival, among many others.
 And with all of this to do year-round, we are a city of people on the go.
 But, sadly, accidents can happen when you are on the go.

 Do you live in the Petaluma area?
 Have you been the unfortunate victim of a bicycle, motorcycle, or truck accident?
 If so, you may currently be feeling overwhelmed.
 You may have sustained a significant and lasting injury, or even worse still, you may have lost a loved one as a result of one of these tragic incidents.